Converse Attention Knowledge Transfer for Low-Resource Named Entity Recognition: Experiments

-Results on the Weibo dataset are shown in Table \ref{tab4}, where NE, NM and Overall denote named entities, nominal entities and both, respectively.
-The previous best model \cite{peng2016improving} explores cross-domain data for semi-supervised learning.
-Since the dataset is too small, the baseline model (i.e., \emph{Char+BiLSTM+CRF}) gives 32.35\%, 35.31\% and 32.18\% F1-score on named entities, nominal entities and both without external data and manual features.
-Using the transferred model knowledge captured by BAN, the model achieves significant improvements.
-Observations on the performances of different BANs are consistent with that on OntoNotes.
-The BAN$^{ave}$ achieves the best performance, which yields 11.33\% improvements on average.
+\begin{multicols}{2} \textbf{Weibo.} Results on the Weibo dataset are shown in Table~\ref{tab:weibo}, where NE, NM, and Overall denote named entities, nominal entities, and both of them, respectively.
+Evaluation metrics are precision, recall, and F1-score.
+The previous model~\cite{peng2016improving} explored cross-domain data for semi-supervised learning.
+As the dataset is too small, the baseline model (i.e., {Char+BiLSTM+CRF}) gives 32.35\%, 31.91\%, and 32.18\% F1-scores on NE, NM, and Overall without external data and manual features, respectively.
+Using the aligned high-resource semantic features captured by CAN, {Char+BiLSTM+CRF+$\rm CAN_{last}$} achieves consistent and significant improvements on NE (41.51\%), NM (40.27\%), and Overall (41.12\%).
+The performance comparison between the two versions ($\rm CAN_{first}$ and $\rm CAN_{last}$) of CAN is consistent with that on OntoNotes. {Char+BiLSTM+CRF+$\rm CAN_{last}$} yields 8.94\% improvement on average, in terms of F1-score, compared to {Char+BiLSTM+CRF}.

-Moreover, we also explore the effectiveness of BAN with a contextual embedding, which has rich syntactic information.
-Utilizing BERT model to produce character embedding, the model \emph{BERT+BiLSTM+CRF} achieves 69.53\% F1-score on both NE and NM.
-It can be seen that BAN still gets consistent improvements on this model.
-With back attention knowledge, the F1-score of \emph{BERT+BiLSTM+CRF} increases from 69.53\% to 71.98\%.
-We also observe that BAN achieves the highest improvements on named entities.
-This demonstrates that the entities identified in pre-trained English model can be correctly recognized in Chinese model via back attention knowledge transfer.
+Moreover, we also explore the effectiveness of CAN with contextual embeddings (i.e., BERT), which have rich syntactic information.
+Utilizing BERT to produce character embedding, the model {BERT+BiLSTM+CRF}, which serves as a baseline model, achieves 70.24\%, 68.51\%, and 69.14\% F1-scores on NE, NM, and Overall, respectively. {BERT+BiLSTM+CRF+$\rm CAN_{last}$} achieves the F1-scores of 72.16\%, 70.09\%, and 71.28\% on NE, NM, and Overall, respectively.
+It can be seen that the performance gets consistent improvements with the aligned high-resource semantic features obtained by CAN, which indicates the effectiveness of CAN.